agormp/phylotreelib/README.md

 -----

-The code below opens a Newick file, retrieves one Tree object from the file, and the finds the 5 leaves that are closest (measured along the branches) to the leaf labeled "nitrificans".
+The code below opens a Newick file, retrieves one Tree object from the file, and then finds the 5 leaves that are closest (measured along the branches) to the leaf labeled "nitrificans".

 ```python
 import phylotreelib as pt